jmswaney/thesis/README.md

 This thesis summarizes a body of work in scaling up experimental techniques used in neuroscience research.
-Specifically, this thesis describes technological advances that facilitiate large-scale 3D imaging, analysis, and culture of complex brain models.
+Specifically, this thesis describes technological advances that facilitate large-scale 3D imaging, analysis, and culture of complex brain models.

+A PDF version of the thesis is available [here](output/thesis.pdf)

 Justin Swaney, PhD Candidate
 Department of Chemical Engineering